Projects per year

 External Roles and Professional Activities

-Chartered Psychologist with the British Psychological Society.
+- Chartered Psychologist with the British Psychological Society

 Learning and Teaching Interests and Activities

-Module leader: Theoretical Approaches to Forensic Psychology
+Currently Module Leader: Underpinning Forensic Psychology; Theoretical Approaches to Forensic Psychology

 Fingerprint